tortiman/newsletter_signUp_form/README.md

   - The email address is not formatted correctly
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page

+### Problems

+I have problems with paths in github, the images in content: url() don't show in github.

 ### Screenshot